 HISTORY OF ASCENSION

 The church prospered and grew as people moved west from Downtown Knoxville.
-In 1986 a major addition to the nave was completed increasing its seating capacity to 650 people.
+In 1986 a major addition to the nave was completed, increasing its seating capacity to 650 people.
 The Rev. David M. Potts was called to be the first rector in 1957.
-Over the ensuing years, we were served by 5 other rectors, 17 assisting clergy and our church has grown to well over 1000 members.
+Over the ensuing years, we were served by 6 other rectors, over 17 assisting clergy and our church has grown to well over 1000 members.

 The hallmark of Ascension, both past and present, is strong member leadership, a highly engaged congregation, a high level of giving, and a talented, dedicated staff.
 Throughout its history, Ascension has thrived and pressed forward in its mission: to enable ourselves and others to experience God in Christ, to seek and serve Him in others, to grow towards Christ and to proclaim Him to the world.